microsoft/vscode-docs/docs/remote/wsl.md

 - `*.vo.msecnd.net` (Azure CDN)
 - `*.gallerycdn.vsassets.io` (Azure CDN)

+Some extensions (like C#) download secondary dependencies from `download.microsoft.com` or `download.visualstudio.microsoft.com`.
+Others (like [Visual Studio Live Share](https://docs.microsoft.com/visualstudio/liveshare/reference/connectivity#requirements-for-connection-modes)) may have additional connectivity requirements.
+Consult the extension's documentation for details if you run into trouble.

 All other communication between the server and the VS Code client is accomplished through an authenticated, random, local TCP port.
 You can find a list of locations VS Code itself needs access to in the [network connections article](/docs/setup/network.md#common-hostnames).

-Finally, some extensions (like C#) download secondary dependencies from `download.microsoft.com` or `download.visualstudio.microsoft.com`.
-Others (like [Visual Studio Live Share](https://docs.microsoft.com/visualstudio/liveshare/reference/connectivity#requirements-for-connection-modes)) may have additional connectivity requirements.
-Consult the extension's documentation for details if you run into trouble.

 ### As an extension author, what do I need to do?